 Landlords are obliged by law to provide you with a rent book or a written contract or lease (these are also available from the Students’ Union office).

 It is vitally important to read and understand any written contract or letting agreement BEFORE signing it as it is a legally binding document.
 If you sign a contract you are legally bound to pay rent and bills until the expiration of that contract.
 Alternatively you will have to find a replacement tenant that will have to be approved by your landlord.

 Always keep a copy of your contract along with the name, address and phone number of your landlord and/or agent in a very safe place for the duration of your tenancy.
 At the beginning of the college year a list of contents and their condition should be drawn up, agreed and signed by both parties and a copy retained by both landlord and tenant.
 Meter readings should be taken on gas, electric etc. to prevent disputes later on, or you being billed for past tenants arrears.
 Where no written contract exists the legal requirement for notice to be given is 4 WEEKS NOTICE IN WRITING served by either the landlord or tenant.

 Should you find yourself in difficulty or are unsure about a contract or have any accommodation queries please come to the Students’ Union offices.

 Where should I rent?

 When considering accommodation, look at the area for things like public transport to and from college (remember that the right location can save you money), local services and amenities available.
 Check that the area is safe, well-lit and that the property is fit to live in.
-The Student Union Accommodation List below details how far the property is from the college.
+The map with each accommodation details how far the property is from the college.